existentialisms/existentialisms/README.md

 i have the memory span of a demented goldfish im sorry

+i'm also really really slow (and just the slightest bit socially stunted) so do excuse if i don't understand you at first ^^;;

 enfp so2w1-6w7-1w9:D so2 core type

 i draw sometimes but mostly i just write